 To join, or “affiliate” with an organization at Mount Union interested students participate in the process called recruitment.
 The Office of Student Involvement and Leadership encourages all students to consider membership at any point during their collegiate experience.
 We strongly encourage you to look at each individual organization for the unique opportunity that it could provide for you.
 Think of each recruitment event as a way to learn much about the members of each organization, the values and purpose of each chapter, the benefits of joining a fraternity or sorority, and the commitments required for membership.

 To join a fraternity: Fraternity recruitment takes place throughout the month of September, specifically during the week of September 13-18.
 To sign up for additional information, please click on the link provided to the left and complete the online registration.
 There is no cost to participate in as many recruitment events as you’d like!
-You can also contact Michael Gates, president of the Interfraternity Council (email@example.com) to find out more!
+You can also contact Will Clay, vice president of the Interfraternity Council to find out more!

 To join a sorority: The Office of Student Involvement and Leadership requires all interested female students to sign up for recruitment, as it is a way to indicate your interest to our sorority chapters.
 The Mount Union Panhellenic Council organizes our recruitment process.
-The cost to participate in sorority recruitment is $5 and recruitment begins on Thursday, October 1 at 6 pm.
-Sign up using the link to the left, and you can submit payment by October 1 to the Panhellenic Council through the Office of Student Involvement & Leadership in the HPCC.
-Should you have any questions or would simply like additional information about sorority life, please contact Elizabeth Banks, recruitment chair for the Panhellenic Council, at (firstname.lastname@example.org).
+The cost to participate in sorority recruitment is $5 and recruitment begins on Friday, October 6 at 6 pm.
+Sign up using the link to the left, and you can submit payment by October 5 to the Panhellenic Council through the Office of Student Involvement & Leadership in the HPCC.
+Should you have any questions or would simply like additional information about sorority life, please contact Mikayla Scherry, vice president for recruitment for the Panhellenic Council.

 Do we have to have a specific grade point average to join a Greek-Letter organization?